oneeve8/kobble-data/content/Tutorial2.md

 And the Link icon is a chain.
 You will notice an icon with a square and an arrow, tapping that opens your link in a new window.
 Or you can open your link in your Kobble view.
 Tapping the folder will open or close it.
-The folder must be open in order to move content int Kobble view (square view),
+The folder must be open in order to move content into it.

+In the main window is your
+Kobble view (square view),
 Markdown edit (pencil),
 Kobble Views,